 The Woodstock Farmers’ Market is open year-round, serving the community delicious local food in two locations: Woodstock and Waterbury, Vermont.
 This gourmet grocery store offers fresh organic produce, grab-and-go sandwiches, coffee and espresso, baked goods, meats and cheeses, and other Vermont-made food items.

-Plus, the Woodstock location sits a convenient three-minute drive from the historic village.
+Plus, the Woodstock location sits a convenient three minutes from the historic village (by car).
 On your visit, we suggest picking up sandwiches as a quick and easy lunch–the Moonlight in Vermont is a customer favorite!
 If you’d like to see all the options for to-go food, you can read the full grab-n-go menu here.

 Additionally, the Farmers’ Market makes a great stop on a Vermont road trip to rest and recharge with coffee and freshly baked pastries.
-Before you stop by, remember that the market is closed on Mondays!
-Its current hours are from 9 a.m.-5 p.m., Tuesdays through Sundays.
+Before you stop by, remember that the market is closed on Sundays and Mondays!
+Its current hours are from 8 a.m.-6 p.m., Tuesdays through Saturdays.